joshbegley/nyt-latest/README.md

 `Prime Minister Mark Carney chose a Saab surveillance and control plane after vowing to reduce military spending with the United States.`\
 https://www.nytimes.com/2026/05/27/world/canada/carney-canada-military-spending-saab-air-force.html

-**Matthew Perry’s Personal Assistant, Kenneth Iwamasa, Sentenced to More Than 3 Years in Prison**\
+**Matthew Perry’s Assistant, Kenneth Iwamasa, Sentenced to More Than 3 Years in Prison**\
 `Kenneth Iwamasa injected Mr. Perry with the ketamine that killed him.
 He is the last of five defendants to be sentenced in the case.`\
 https://www.nytimes.com/2026/05/27/arts/matthew-perry-personal-assistant-ketamine.html